bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

 Deleting Custom Fields
 ======================

-Only custom fields which are marked as obsolete, and which never have been used, can be deleted completely (else the integrity of the bug history would be compromised).
+Only custom fields that are marked as obsolete, and that have never been used, can be deleted completely (else the integrity of the bug history would be compromised).
 For custom fields marked as obsolete, a "Delete" link will appear in the ``Action`` column.
 If the custom field has been used in the past, the deletion will be rejected.
-But marking the field as obsolete is sufficient to hide it from the user interface entirely.
+Marking the field as obsolete, however, is sufficient to hide it from the user interface entirely.